placrosse/kodo/docs/source/tutorial.rst

     :linenos:

 Kodo implements a number of different erasure correcting codes.
-In this example we have chosen to use a particular version of a RLNC (Random Linear Network Code) located in the following header file:
+In this example, we have chosen to use a particular version of a RLNC (Random Linear Network Code) located in the following header file:

 .. literalinclude:: ../../examples/tutorial/empty.cpp